Murodhonov/RoomCRUD_Coroutines/README.md

 # RoomCRUD_Coroutines
-This project demonstrate to create SQL database using "ROOM" and create functions to manage database using "Coroutines"  in this project you can learn how to use
+This project demonstrate to create SQL database using "ROOM" and create functions to manage database using "Coroutines"

 # in this project you can learn how to use:
 ●ViewModels